seegg/Barebone-state-management/README.md

 ```ts
 const {useStore, actions, asyncActions, store} = createStore({...storeOptions});
 ```
-`useStore` is for accessing the store inside a functional component.
+`useStore` is for accessing the store inside of a React component.
-`actions` contains functions defined by the user for interacting with the store, both synchronous and asynchronous actions are accessed through `actions`.

-The `name` option is use to identify the store, when accessing the store through the `useStore` hook, the state is selected through `state.< name >`.
+The `name` option is use to identify the store.
+To access the state values use `state.<name>`.

 When defining `actions` the first param is the state, any additional param can be included for passing in additional data when the `action` is called.
 After the store is created the default params are hidden and only the user defined ones will be exposed.
+See the next section for `async actions`.

 When updating a state, a new state must be returned instead of mutating the existing one.